Wednesday, April 23, 2025

 and rise from the dead on the third day..."
 Luke 24:44-48 NLT

-Have you ever wondered what scriptures Jesus told His disciples foretelling His suffering, death and resurrection?
-I have wondered and offer a few.
-They are so poignant, I am in awe as I type them and pray these verses will bless you, as you realize the truth of God's Word from beginning to end.
+Have you ever wondered what scriptures Jesus told His disciples as they walked along to Emmaus and later to His Apostles in the evening?
+The Law of Moses, the Psalms and the Prophets who were foretelling His life, His suffering, death and resurrection?
+I have wondered and offer what I could find.
+They are so poignant.
+I am in awe as I type them and pray these verses will bless you, as you realize the truth of God's Word from beginning to end.
+In the previous blog, you'll find the stories of Adam and Eve, as well as Abraham.

-Continuing from the previous post, here are more verses telling about the suffering, death and resurrection of Jesus the Messiah.
+Continuing from the previous post, here are more verses prophesying about the suffering, death and resurrection of Jesus the Messiah.

 That evening Jesus reminded His disciples of the time He spoke about Himself from the book of Psalms written by David.
 Psalm 22 is often referred to as the Psalm of the Cross.
-Listen to what it says.
+Read and listen to your heart in what it says.
 Can you "hear" the mocking and suffering He experienced?
 Then it even describes crucifixion, though this Psalm was written a thousand years before crucifixion was used by the Romans.

 "My God, My God, why have you forsaken (abandoned) Me?...